naikshubham/Unit-Testing-in-Python-for-Data-Science/README.md

 #### Test class : theoretical structure
 - the name of the class should be in CamelCase, and should always start with "Test".
 - the best way to name a test class is to follow the "Test" with the name of the function, for example, TestRowToList
-- A test class takes one argument, and this argument is always called object.
+- A test class takes one argument, and this argument is always called **object**.
 - Now put all test for the function under the test class.
-Note that, this time, all tests should receive a single argument called self.
+Note that, this time, all tests should receive a single argument called **self**.

 ```python
 import pytest